lbassuncao/nVHosts/README.md

 # nVHosts 0.4.1

-This is a simple script to manage Virtual Hosts using nGinx and PHP on Linux machines.
+This is a simple CLI App to manage Virtual Hosts using nGinx and PHP on Linux machines.

 ### 1) Configuration